 Maintenance and Monitoring Specifications

-- Daily Monitoring: Check State of Charge (SOC) and State of Health (SOH) via APP or dashboard, and pay attention to fault alarm information.
+- Daily Monitoring: Check State of Charge and State of Health (SOH) via APP or dashboard, and pay attention to fault alarm information.

 - Regular Maintenance: Clean battery terminals and apply insulating grease monthly; conduct capacity tests quarterly and professional diagnostics annually.
 Maintain 30%~50% charge during idle periods.